xiaochendev/labData/js_fundamentals/README.md

-# Javascript Fundamentals
+# Grade Report System
 - Generated a Grade Report System for every learners in the current courses, including:
     - Identified current existing learners,
     - Calculated the average of completed/late assigments for every learner,
     - Displayed the grade of each completed/late assignment.

 ```
 // The desired result: